-This policy governs and establishes the Separation of Employment through resignation, retirement, involuntary for cause, or other separation of College personnel and the Exit Process whenever a regular status staff or faculty employee terminates employment with the College.
+This policy governs and establishes the separation of employment of personnel from Santa Fe Community College (SFCC or College) through resignation, retirement, involuntary for cause, or other separation and the exit process whenever a regular status employee terminates employment with the College.

 Scope and Applicability

-This policy applies to all College staff and faculty employees, except for contract employees whose contracts specifically provide for resignation, retirement, or whose contracts expire and are not subject to an expectation of renewal or notice of termination, and except for temporary employees whose employment expires without notice.
+This policy applies to all College employees, except for contract employees whose contracts specifically provide for resignation, retirement, or whose contracts expire and are not subject to an expectation of renewal or notice of termination, and except for temporary employees whose employment expires without notice.

-This policy explains the requirements employees and SFCC must follow to complete resignation of employment with the College, retirement, or other separation from the college, other than through a reduction in force, which is covered in Policy 4-40 Reduction in Force.
-In accordance with the Exit Process, information collected through employee exit interviews may be used for research purposes, documentation, identifying potential problem areas, and to improve personnel practices and overall work environment.
+This policy explains the requirements employees and SFCC must follow to complete resignation of employment, retirement, or other separation from the College, other than through a reduction in force, which is covered in Policy 4-40 Special Circumstances Employment Actions.
+In accordance with the exit process, information collected through employee exit interviews may be used for research purposes, documentation, identifying potential problem areas, and to improve personnel practices and overall work environment.

 - Employee is any member of the college workforce: all staff (regular full-time, regular part-time, term, temporary, probationary and sensitive position); all student employees; all faculty (full-time, part-time, adjunct and probationary); all administrators, including interim; all contract employees.

-- Job Abandonment refers to the circumstance in which an employee is absent for three consecutive work days or work shifts without approved leave from their supervisor, except when an emergency situation should arise.
+- Job Abandonment The circumstance in which an employee is absent for three consecutive work days or work shifts without approved leave from their supervisor, except when an emergency situation should arise.

-- Regular Status refers to an employee who has been hired to fill a full or part-time position which includes benefits.
+- Regular Status An employee who has been hired to fill a full or part-time position which includes benefits.

-- Retirement refers to the election of an employee to receive retirement benefits for which the employee is eligible under the New Mexico Educational Retirement Act (ERA) or an alternative retirement plan (ARP).
+- Retirement The election of an employee to receive retirement benefits for which the employee is eligible under the New Mexico Educational Retirement Act (ERA) or an alternative retirement plan (ARP)

 - The College requires written advanced notice from employees who plan to resign from their employment as follows:

-- Employees of the college shall provide at least two (2) weeks’ advanced notice to remain in good standing with the college;
+- Employees shall provide at least two weeks’ advanced notice to remain in good standing with the College;

-- Employees under contract shall provide notice as required by their contracts or, if their contract is silent about this issue or if notice is not stated, thirty (30) days advanced notice.
+- Employees under contract shall provide notice as required by their contracts or, if their contract is silent about this issue or if notice is not stated, 30 days advanced notice.
 Adjunct faculty may resign with two week’s advanced notice.

-- The Office of Human Resources or the Vice President to whom the employee reports, in consultation with the employee’s immediate supervisor, may waive these notice requirements at his or her discretion provided all financial obligations of the employee to the College have been satisfied.
+- The Office of Human Resources or the Vice President to whom the employee reports, in consultation with the employee’s immediate supervisor, may waive these notice requirements at their discretion provided all of the employee’s financial obligations to the College have been satisfied.

 - Failure to provide such notice may result in a notation in the employee’s personnel file indicating that the employee did not resign in good standing.

-- An employee who is absent for three consecutive work days without approved leave from their supervisor, except when an emergency situation precludes giving notice, shall be considered to have abandoned his or her job and to have resigned without providing appropriate notice.
+- An employee who is absent for three consecutive work days without approved leave from their supervisor, except when an emergency situation precludes giving notice, shall be considered to have abandoned their job and to have resigned without providing appropriate notice.

-- The respective Department is responsible for submitting the appropriate termination documents in compliance with this policy to the Office of Human Resources (OHR).
+- The respective department is responsible for submitting the appropriate termination documents in compliance with this policy to the Office of Human Resources.

 - Reasons for separation